FEJUVE: Socialist period

 The government of Evo Morales and the Movement for Socialism (MAS) was brought to power by the promise to implement the "October Agenda", proposed by social movements including the FEJUVE, which would reintroduce popular sovereignty over natural resources and reconstitute the Bolivian state along the lines of plurinationalism.
 But the efforts of the government to implement this were frustrated by the country's integration in the globalized economy and decades of neoliberalism.
 The nationalization of oil supplies was met with cutbacks in private investment, agribusiness restricted agrarian reform to the redistribution of already publicly-held lands, while the new plurinational constitution was stonewalled by the right-wing representatives of the Media Luna.

 FEJUVE found itself caught between its own autonomy and the new left-wing government, when a number of its leaders became members of the government, leading some to question whether the Federation remained independent or if it had been coopted by the MAS.
+Abel Mamani, who had led the FEJUVE's campaign against water privatisation, was appointed as Minister of Public Works and tasked with establishing a new state-owned water company.
+When the provisioning of water in El Alto degraded under his oversight, he was forced to resign.
 The former FEJUVE leader Julieta Mabel Monje received particular criticism for her role as the Minister of Environment and Water, due to her mismanagement of the return of El Alto's water supply from private to public ownership.
 FEJUVE had proposed the new public water company be self-managed through participatory democracy, but the local government rejected this proposition.
+The entry of FEJUVE leaders into the government damaged its status in public opinion.